 This experimental class, designed exclusively for incoming journalism majors not immediately eligible to enroll in JOUR 200, will give students a head start on other journalism classes with quick, hands-on introductions to some of the most commonly desired techniques and technologies, including such topics as finding interesting stories, gathering and organizing information, writing in journalistic forms and using major technological tools to present your work.
 Its unique syllabus will let class members help select the topics for hands-on practice before those topics come up in greater detail in later classes.
 Students also will learn how to create a professional portfolio that will include work from all their classes throughout their career in the journalism program.

 The instructor is Eric Meyer, an associate professor of journalism, former associate dean of the College of Media and a more-than-30-year veteran journalist.
-He planned Page One news coverage and directed photo, graphics and design staffs at the Milwaukee Journal; started and eventually sold an award-winning online news and e-commerce website that he operated in partnership with American Journalism Review magazine, currently owns and publishes three community newspapers in Kansas that have won a record 25 statewide awards for two years in a row, and has served in myriad other roles, including as a visiting professor of social media at the Dallas Morning News.
+He planned Page One news coverage and directed photo, graphics and design staffs at the Milwaukee Journal; started and eventually sold an award-winning online news and e-commerce website that he operated in partnership with American Journalism Review magazine, currently owns and publishes three community newspapers in Kansas that this year were named best in the state with a record 45 statewide awards, and has served in myriad other roles, including as a visiting professor of social media at the Dallas Morning News.

 A Pulitzer Prize nominee for coverage of computer hacking, he has helped write technology master plans for media corporations, served as a new-media consultant to nearly 350 companies worldwide and even worked briefly in media relations for politicians and has produced award-winning advertising designs along with news and online designs.
 Author of two books on information design and new-media content and business strategies, he has been a keynote speaker at international symposia from London to Tokyo.
-At U of I, he is a subcommittee chair for the Senate Educational Policy Committee that reviews all curriculum proposals for the campus, is a member of provost's Committee on Learning Outcome Assessments, the campus's Enrollment Management Strategy Committee and the systemwide Academic Programs Approval Process Working Group.
-He previously served as chair of undergraduate deans and on several campus-wide technology panels.
+At U of I, he is a subcommittee chair for the Senate Educational Policy Committee that reviews all curriculum proposals for the campus and is a member of provost's Committee on Learning Outcome Assessments and of both the College of Media and Department of Journalism curriculum committees.
+He previously served as chair of undergraduate deans and on several campus-wide technology panels as well as the General Education Board.

 Tentative course schedule